serverless/serverless/docs/guide/custom-provider-resources.md

 It will create an own, empty one if it doesn't exist.

 You can use this place to add custom provider resources by writing the resource definition in YAML syntax inside the `resources` object.
-You can also use your variables from `serverless.env.yml` in the Values
+You can also use Serverless Variables for sensitive data or reusable configuration in your resources templates.

 **Note:** You'll have the whole flexibility to overwrite / attach any kind of resource to your CloudFormation stack so it's no problem to add some new `Resources`, `Outputs` or even overwrite the `Description`.
 Please be cautious as overwriting